CC BY-NC 4.0 Course materials licensed under CC BY-NC 4.0

 Lecture 3: Analysis of Algorithms I: Algorithm Performance, The big-Oh Notation, Worst-case and Average-case performance.

-Lecture 4 Analysis of Algorithms II: Complexity Calculations examples.
+Lecture 4 Analysis of Algorithms II: Running time Complexity Calculations examples.

 Chapter 9